blackroytech/blackroytech.github.io/README.md

 ### Code Review Video

   The following is my informal code review of my original program for my inventory management application.
-I reviewed each file that would be enhanced and addressed the known issues and errors present.
+I reviewed each file that would be enhanced and addressed the vulnerabilities and errors that were present.
 I explained the original program's existing functionality in the video, which was non-operational.
-I discussed how my planned enhancements would meet each course outcome.
+I discussed how each enhancement would meet a course outcome.

 **Course Outcomes Achieved**